 The Pro 40s will automatically balance the load to supply the maximum amount of power to one vehicle, leaving whatever’s left for the second.
 As soon as the first car’s battery reaches max capacity, the second Pro 40 will take over and deliver the maximum charge output to the second car.

-This super-safe, super-convenient system is a must-have feature that most Level-2 home-grade charging stations are not equipped with.
+This super-safe, the super-convenient system is a must-have feature that most Level-2 home-grade charging stations are not equipped with.

 Safe for Outdoor Installation